erizov/Professor/semester_16/lecture_116_data_ops/data_reliability/school.en.md

 ## Simple Explanation

-Data Reliability is an algorithm used to solve specific problems in computer science.
+Data Reliability is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
-- ensuring data reliability in critical systems;
+- automating processes in various fields;
-- monitoring SLA for data availability;
-- automatic recovery after failures;
-- ensuring data consistency;

 ## Example

-Specific example of data reliability:
+Consider a specific example of how data reliability works:

-1. Data preparation: input data for data reliability (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of data reliability to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions